 In recent years it becomes increasingly popular to join the LinkedIn or Facebook social networking websites for professionals, where you may search for jobs and have your keyword-optimized, rich content profile with a current CV.
 Hiring managers use them more frequently to consult your profile and supplement or check against the CV you send along.
 If you do not have an account, create one and include your social media link(s) on your CV.

 However, you should manage your online presence.
 Eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
 The online CV should not include sensitive information as it could show a lack of respect for confidentiality and discretion.

 Other India Job Search Info

-To be successful in your India job search and getting the jobs you want, you need to prepare India cover letter and India CV which you must email them instantly to the prospective employers selected during a job search in India.
+To be successful in your India job search and get the jobs you want, you need to prepare an India cover letter and India CV which you must email them instantly to the prospective employers selected during a job search in India.

-When you receive an invitation to the India job interview, you may apply for a India visa and India work permit.
-Then prepare yourself for a job interview and take a look at India dress code because how you dress is one of the most important attributes in being hired.
+When you receive an invitation to the India job interview, you may apply for an India visa and India work permit.
+Then prepare yourself for a job interview and take a look at the Indian dress code because how you dress is one of the most important attributes in being hired.